Insurance & ABA Therapy Pathway

 Support needs range from occasional guidance to daily assistance.

 ASD typically emerges before age three, though signs may appear earlier or later.
 Some children progress steadily and then plateau or regress around 18–24 months.
 While symptoms often persist into adulthood, many individuals continue to build skills over time.
+During adolescence and adulthood, challenges may include making friendships, understanding social expectations, or adapting to school or workplace demands.
+Co-occurring conditions such as anxiety, ADHD, or depression are also more common in people with ASD.

 Financial Support for ABA Therapy